Leveraging Contact Network Information in Clustered Randomized Studies of Contagion Processes: Simulation Study

 \subsubsection{Sensitivity Analysis Results}

-Features of the simulated contagion process affect performance metrics such as bias and improvement in RMSE.
-To evaluate the sizes of these effects, we used simple linear regression treating the RMSE as the outcome and simulation features (i.e., mean degree, degree distribution, assortativity, block mixing structure, Infectivity mode, and infection prevalence at baseline) as covariates, coded as binary variables.
+Features of the simulated contagion process affect performance metrics such as power and improvement in RMSE.
+To evaluate the sizes of these effects, we used simple linear regression treating the RMSE as the outcome and simulation features (i.e., mean degree, degree distribution, assortativity, block mixing structure, infectivity mode, and infection prevalence at baseline) as covariates; these are coded as binary variables.
 The fitted coefficients represent the metric change when changing simulation features, holding all other simulation features constant.
 The percent improvement in RMSE is shown in Table \ref{improvement_modification_table}.
-For example, holding all other simulation features constant, a contagion process exhibiting high baseline prevalence shows an additional RMSE reduction of 29-33 percentage points compared to a contagion process exhibiting low baseline prevalence.
-Therefore, using covariate $X^{(9)}$ (total number of affected neighbors at baseline) yields larger reductions in RMSE if the contagion begins with high compared to low prevalence at baseline.
-This suggests that a node's local network contacts and whether they are contagious, i.e. can cause a process to spread on the network, can be quite predictive of the risk of the node becoming affected --- a finding also reported by Ghani \emph{et al.} \cite{ghani2000}.
+For example, holding all other simulation features constant and using stepwise model selection, a contagion process exhibiting degree affectivity shows an additional RMSE reduction of 7.2 percentage points compared to a contagion process exhibiting unit affectivity.
+Using covariate $X^{(9)}$ as a predictor yields much larger reductions in RMSE if the contagion exhibits degree affectivity instead of unit affectivity.
+This suggests that the contagion status of a node's neighbors can be quite predictive of the risk of the node becoming affected, especially in the degree affectivity case.
+Table \ref{power_modification_table} shows analogous results for changes in power, holding all other simulation features constant.